 Rock Deformation and Fluid Transport

 Our laboratory currently houses several mechanical and transport systems, dedicated to test natural rocks samples at in-situ conditions.
-We aim to identify the mechanisms that control bulk rock deformation, and how this relates to larger scale fault movement and fluid transport.
+We aim to identify the mechanisms that control bulk rock deformation and fluid flow, and how these processes relate to coarser-scale fault movement and fluid transport.
 Our scale of focus therefore varies from the crustal scale to the reservoir scale.
 Our current focus is mainly on unconventional reservoir rocks including shales.

-The following people in the Zoback Stress & Crustal Mechanics Group regularly work in our lab: Maytham Al-Ismail, Xiadong Ma (Laboratory Safety Coordinator), Fatimah Al-Ismail, Fatemeh Rassouli (Laboratory Manager), and Wei Wu.
+The following people in the Stress and Crustal Mechanics Group regularly work in our lab: Arjun Kohli, Fatemeh Rassouli, and Shaochuan Xu.
 The work in our mechanical and transport lab is supplemented by high-resolution image analysis performed at the Stanford Nanocharacterization Lab, but also at other locations.
-Very frequently our lab results support reservoir geomechanics interpretations made by others in the Zoback Stress & Crustal Mechanics group.
+Often, our lab results support reservoir geomechanics interpretations made by others in the Stress & Crustal Mechanics group.

 GCTS RTR-1000 | Triaxial system capable of rock deformation experiments up to confining and pore pressures up to 140 MPa (20000 psi), with a maximum axial load of 1000 kN.
 The cell accepts samples with a diameter of up to 75 mm (3 inch) with a length of two times the diameter, and can hold different types of sensors including internal load cells, LVDT’s, and ultrasonic transducers.
 Currently, we are using the machine to test the creep behavior of unconventional rocks (SX).